 NPCA staff met recently in Senegal with Winrock International’s regional staff to assess our successful first year with the Arkansas-based nonprofit sending RPCVs on overseas agricultural projects to share their expertise.

-“We are striving to continuously increase our global social impact as a community,” says NPCA International Programs Coordinator Bethany Leech.
-“We love finding initiatives that conduct international development projects that fulfill our Peace Corps values.”
+Here at NPCA, we are striving to continuously increase our global social impact as a community.
+We’re looking for initiatives in international development that fulfill our Peace Corps values.

 In 2019 NPCA recruited six short-term, and three long-term RPCVs to fulfill Winrock’s USAID-funded Farmer-to-Farmer assignments in West Africa.
-“We’re geared up to fill many more short-term projects in 2020,” Leech said.
+NPCA is geared up to fill many more short-term projects in 2020.
 Travel and living expenses are paid.
 Volunteer consultants donate their time and expertise.

 Winrock is a private, nonprofit organization implementing more than 150 agriculture, environment, and social development projects in over 40 countries.
 They are also one of the largest contractors implementing USAID’s Farmer-to-Farmer program.